All Episodes

 How many have there been talked about?

-How many times have we heard there's going to we're gonna defund this, we're gonna take care of it, you elect me.
+How many times have we heard there's going to we're going to defund this?

-If if you've got if this is right, if this prosecutor decided to to go after these uh the two video makers, because they didn't have immunity like other undercover cops do, and therefore they committed crimes, and we're gonna go after them instead of planned.
+But this case, this grand jury, and what happened here, if this is right, if this prosecutor decided to go after these two videomakers because they didn't have immunity like other undercover cops do, and therefore they committed crimes, and we're going to go after them instead of planned.

-This is gonna be fascinating to watch how this shakes out.
+This is going to be fascinating to watch how this shakes out.

-Anyway, gotta take a break here, folks, because we're about out of it.
+Anyway, got to take a break here, folks, because we're about out of it.

-Darn it, folks, I just realize I didn't get to a story that I have here on the stack of non-political news.
+I just realized I didn't get to a story that I had here on the stack of non-political news.